heyzameer/Brototype-MERN/javascript/solutions2.md

         console.log(withIndex);
         // ["Number 1 at index 0", "Number 2 at index 1", "Number 3 at index 2", "Number 4 at index 3", "Number 5 at index 4"]
         ```

-This completes the massive JavaScript review!
-You've covered a huge range of topics, from fundamental concepts to advanced techniques.
-The key now is continued practice, building projects, and reinforcing your understanding.
-Good luck!